sasimpson/blog/content/about/index.md

 Author = "Scott"
 +++

 I am a software development leader that still enjoys playing with different technologies.
-I love to ski, fish, and kayak.
+I love to ski, fish, camping, hiking, and kayaking.
 I'm a amateur extra class radio operator and enjoy digital modes over the radio.
-I have two little girls and a lovely wife, and we live outside Seattle, WA.
+I have two little girls and a lovely wife, and we live outside San Antonio, TX.

 Places I have lived: